smartcontractkit/documentation/docs/Data Provider Nodes/chainlink-alarm-clock.md

   image:
     0: "/files/807bfbc-cl.png"
 ---

+> 🚧 Note
+>
+> Chainlink Alarm Clock is is an outdated way of automating time-based requests.
+Please, consider using [Keepers](../chainlink-keepers/introduction/) instead.

 You can use Chainlink to trigger a smart contract at a specified time.
 Using this Chainlink, you will create a request with a timestamp for the node to call back to your desired function.
 You can include additional logic in that function to perform additional computation.

 # Steps For Using This Oracle